 ACF is continuing to monitor state reporting capacity for the development performance measures and to assist states with building increased capacity to successfully collect and report complete and accurate data for these measures.

-Uses of LIHEAP performance data
+Uses of LIHEAP Performance Data

-Performance targeting index data can be useful for both LIHEAP grantees and ACF, as described below.
+Performance targeting index data can be useful for both LIHEAP grant recipients and ACF, as described below.